Leila Djansi: Career

+Djansi's Like Cotton Twines was an official selection to the 2016 Los Angeles Film Festival under the World Fiction Section.
+The film shot entirely on location in Ghana explores issues of modern-day slavery when an African American volunteer travels to a rural community in Ghana to teach and discovers one of his students, a 14-year-old girl, has to become a religious slave.

+Her other credits include Where Children Play with Grammy winner Macy Gray, the LA Film Festival Best Episodic Television Show 40 and Single for AMC's Urban Movie Channel, and All The Men in my Life starring Rochelle Aytes.

+Djansi has been recognized by various international organizations for continuously using filmmaking to bring light to women's issues, and she has continuously made movies for women and about women while employing diversity behind and in front of the camera.

+She is also admired for revolutionizing Ghana’s film industry with I Sing of Well, which marked the onset of a unique narrative style never before seen in West African storytelling.
+Her work also inspired Ghanaian filmmakers to return, contributing to the telling of African stories.
+Djansi continues to receive praises for using film to narrate stories of women of black descent.

 Awards and recognition

-Djansi's first film was awarded a 2009 worldFest Platinum Award; the film, Grass Between My Lips, is a story of female circumcision and early marriage, set in a northern Ghana village.In 2010, her debut feature, I Sing of a Well was nominated for 11 African Movie Academy Awards.
-The film won 3 awards: Best Sound, Best Costume and the Jury Special Award for Over-All Best Film.
+Djansi's first film was awarded a 2009 worldFest Platinum Award; the film, Grass Between My Lips, is a story of female circumcision and early marriage, set in a northern Ghana village.In 2010, her debut feature, I Sing of a Well was nominated for 11 Africa Movie Academy Awards.
+The film won 3 awards: Best Sound, Best Costume, and the Jury Special Award for Overall Best Film.

 In 2011, Djansi was presented with the BAFTA/LA Pan African Film Festival Choice Award for the film I Sing of a Well.

-Djansi's 2011 film Sinking Sands received 10 African Movie Academy Award nominations, with Ama K Abebrese winning the Best Actress Award and Djansi earning the Best Original Screenplay Award.
-At the first Ghana Movie Awards in 2011, Djansi's Sinking Sands received awards for "Best Art Direction", "Best Costume", "Best West African Film" and "Best Picture".
-Sinking Sands was nominated in 14 categories.
+Djansi's 2011 film Sinking Sands received 10 Africa Movie Academy Award nominations, with Ama K Abebrese winning the Best Actress Award and Djansi earning the Best Original Screenplay Award.

 Djansi's third directorial effort Ties That Bind received a Black Reel Awards Nomination in 2012.
-The film also won the Best Diaspora film at the 2012 San Diego Black Film Festival.
+The film also won the Best Diaspora Film at the 2012 San Diego Black Film Festival.

 In 2016, Djansi directed Like Cotton Twines, an exploration of the practice of Trokosi in her native Ghana.
 The film was nominated for "Best World Fiction Film" at the Los Angeles Film Festival.

-Djansi's work and contribution to the Ghana film industry has been recognized by UNiFEM Ghana, The African Women Development Fund, The Ghana Musicians Association and other social issue minded communities.
+‘’Like Cotton Twines’’ also secured the Best Narrative Feature award at the 2016 Savannah Film Festival, clinching the same honour at the Riverbend Film Festival in 2017.